igorganich/damn-vulnerable-defi-halmos/test/climber/README.md

 In order to correctly find a counterexample, you need to:
 1. Assume that the key returned in `execute()` may be equal to the key by which the data was saved in `schedule()`:
     `sha3(complex_sym_val1) == sha3(complex_sym_val2)`
-2. Assume that if 2 hashes are the same, then the symbolic values underneath them are also the same:
+2. Assume that if 2 hashes are the same, then the symbolic values behind them are also the same:
     `(sha3(complex_sym_val1) == sha3(complex_sym_val2)) ==> (complex_sym_val1 == complex_sym_val2)`
     This is non-trivial behavior.
 This requires support at the engine level, and Halmos implements this logic!
 Otherwise, we would have to deal with constant fake hash collisions or not finding counterexamples at all.
-3. As usual, solve such a task with some solver.

 We can get a complete list of such implemented heuristics by analyzing the regression tests in the Halmos repository.
-For example, the tests about:
+For example, there are tests about:
 1. [keccak256()](https://github.com/a16z/halmos/blob/5c5ca39a1ee943ad8c8dc2fe042bdea44413ed69/tests/regression/test/Sha3.t.sol#L7)
 2. [Signatures/ecrecover](https://github.com/a16z/halmos/blob/5c5ca39a1ee943ad8c8dc2fe042bdea44413ed69/tests/regression/test/Signature.t.sol)